apache/doris/docs/en/docs/advanced/materialized-index.md

 under the License.
 -->

-# Materialized view
+# Materialized index
-A materialized view is a data set that is pre-calculated (according to a defined SELECT statement) and stored in a special table in Doris.
+A materialized index is a data set that is pre-calculated (according to a defined SELECT statement) and stored in a special table in Doris.

-The emergence of materialized views is mainly to satisfy users.
+The emergence of materialized indexs is mainly to satisfy users.
 It can analyze any dimension of the original detailed data, but also can quickly analyze and query fixed dimensions.

-## When to use materialized view
+## When to use materialized index

 + Analyze requirements to cover both detailed data query and fixed-dimensional query.
 + The query only involves a small part of the columns or rows in the table.